biwano/vue-forms-mixin/README.md

 ## FAQ

 ### Can I add my own validation functions
 Yes, just drop the validation functions in your component either directly or using your own mixin.
-Please note that your function signature must be `function validateCustom(model, params)``` where params will be an array containing the arguments passed in the validationDefinition attribute.
+Please note that your function signature must be `function validateCustom(model, params)` where params will be an array containing the arguments passed in the validationDefinition attribute.
 You can also add error messages for your custom functions using the configuration object.

+### What happens if I modify a value used as a parameter to a validation method
+The mixin tracks dependencies, so it should magically work anyways...
+It should...